What works in everyday life, DOESN’T work with investing.

 Diversification is highly touted by many financial companies to limit their liability.
 However, if you want to beat the market, you will have to limit your investments to the best stocks available.

 It’s impossible to cover all aspects of investing in one article.
 I have concentrated on teaching you the basics of sound investing by covering the fundamentals used by the greatest value investors of all-time.

 Unfortunately for you, there is not a secret or simple formula that you can plug in and be guaranteed to match the performance of the best investors.
 Just as each of the most successful investors incorporated their unique talents and abilities upon the successful foundations and teachings in this article, you’ll have to do the same.

-My personal success comes from using these principles on small-cap and mid-cap stocks along with the occasional large-cap stock.
+My success comes from using these principles on small-cap and mid-cap stocks along with the occasional large-cap stock.
 I have found that it helps to loosen the cash flow per share for companies that still have room to grow and to allow a little higher debt levels for capital intensive industries.

 Here’s what I’d suggest you start with based on your experience.

 Another approach is to set up a stock screen to find a list of potential companies to invest in.
 It will be a rare occasion when you see a stock that passes every condition.
 Therefore it’s essential to set up separate stock screens for each of the value factors (P/E, PEG, P/S, etc.) and start with the lowest common denominator on the other steps.

 Once you have a list of passing stocks generated by your stock screener, go through each of the listed steps identifying what you believe are the strongest companies that would be worth investing in.

 When the stocks of those companies become undervalued due to a market correction or temporary setback, buy them and enjoy the big gains until the fundamental value has changed or a better investment opportunity comes along.